 Prophetic?
 Perhaps, yet the majority of companies today are either unable or unwilling to adapt to the lifestyle demands of young workers.
 In turn, they're losing good talent to companies with remote work and work-from-home options.

 In some cities, housing and rental prices are exorbitant and commuting is costly and time consuming.
-In a previous article I wrote, I discovered that the average person can save between $4,668 to $5,688 per year by working remotely, including $686 in gas saved per year and $767 saved in costly car maintenance.
+For a previous article I wrote, I discovered that the average person can save between $4,668 and $5,688 per year by working remotely, including $686 for gas and $767 for costly car maintenance.

 FlexJobs, the premier job service for telecommuting and remote job listings, conducted the study to make the strong case that working remotely is the future of work.
-Their fourth annual Super Survey on Millennials found that:
+The company's fourth annual Super Survey on Millennials found that:

 - 84 percent want more work-life balance.